Save This Recipe

 -

-Handful of fresh chives, chopped (or just skip it)
+Handful of fresh chives, chopped (optional)

 -